andrewcooke/spokes/README.md

 One practical issue I would like to describe in more detail is unbalanced rotation.
-For example, a radially spoked wheel is "the same" as one where all the spokes are offset by one hole - when you actually build the wheel with offset spokes and tighten the spokes (ignoring problems with spoke length) the spokes would tighten until they were radial.
+For example, a radially spoked wheel is "the same" as one where all the spokes are offset by one hole - when you actually build the wheel with offset spokes (ignoring problems with spoke length) the spokes would tighten until they were radial.

 So, to be included in the catalogue, patterns which have spokes offset in one direction must also have at least one spoke offset in the